Leadership Council

 Linda Jackson – Elected

-Liz Baker – Elected, System Partner
+Liz Baker (Co-Chair) – Elected, System Partner

-Nathan Fernandes – Appointed Delegate, Travis County
+Monique Coleman – Appointed Delegate, Travis County

 Paola Silvestre – Elected, Education/Workforce Development